 5. How high may my other monthly income be for me to still qualify for support?

+You may apply for interim financial aid even if you have a monthly income.
 Any other monthly income is not relevant as long as:

 - a demonstrable pandemic-related emergency prevails at the time of submitting the application and